Heroism and strength course through the East Javan metropolis’ veins like lifeblood. But from which wellspring did this mentality originate?

 And as they established their authority, the pair became aware of one another’s presence.
 Inevitably, they would clash in bloody and terrible battles over the things one would expect; food and supremacy.
 But as the saying goes, the unstoppable force met the immovable object, and strength soon came to recognise strength.

 With no clear victor, the two long-lasting foes developed a bond of mutual respect of the kind shared by equals.
 Their fierce clashes saw Sura and Baya give no quarter.
 But one day, the pair fought so desperately that even they could fight no more.
 They succumbed to their wounds.
 But even in death, the pair’s essence raged.
-Sura and Baya’s fighting spirit became immortalised in their final resting place, so much so that the inhabitants combined their names into a new word that symbolised the symbiosis of strength and determination and the refusal to back down.
+Sura and Baya’s fighting spirit became immortalised in their final resting place, so much so that the inhabitants of this area combined their names into a new word that symbolised the symbiosis of strength and determination and the refusal to back down.
 The perfect foundations for the birth of a new city.

 And thus did Surabaya come into existence, with a name that reflected the bloody battles between its first inhabitants.
 The two creatures formed the city’s logo, circling one another in perpetual readiness for combat.
 Theirs is an existence of harmony and equilibrium: neither enjoys prominence over the other.

-Thus did Surabaya’s inhabitants adopt the predatory instincts shown by the shark and the crocodile: strength and survival.
+And so, the people of Surabaya adopted the predatory instincts shown by the shark and the crocodile: strength and survival.

 Courage became the bedrock of Surabaya.
 In the thirteenth century, a psychic from the court of the Kediri Kingdom foresaw a battle between two brutish creatures: a giant white shark and an equally ferocious crocodile.
 But rather than being founded in lore, these visions symbolised a more vivid encroaching threat in the form of the Mongol invasion of Java in 1293.

 At the time, the Majapahit Kingdom, led by Raden Wijaya, waged war with the Mongol forces.
 The invaders, under the control of Kublai Khan, represented the shark, an approaching threat from the water.
 The Javanese adopted the form of the crocodile defending its territory.
 Here, the language surrounding Surabaya acquired further depth.
 For some, ‘sura’ referred to survival, while ‘baya’ meant danger.
-Symbolically speaking, ‘Surabaya’ could translate as the courage to face impending danger.
+Symbolically speaking, ‘Surabaya’ could translate as the courage to face impending conflict.

 This danger became apparent in 1292.
 Khan wished to expand the Yuan dynasty’s reach.
 He thus extended his tendrils into Java, with tens of thousands of soldiers at his command.
 The incursion’s original intent was punitive, to punish Kertanegara of Singhasari, who refused to pay tribute to the Yuan and maimed one of their emissaries.
 But Kertanagara was of stubborn stock and refused to submit until his eventual overthrow and death at the hands of the Kediri Kingdom.
 Headed by Jayakatwang, these usurpers assumed the mantle of power in Java.

 Perhaps groaningly, Khan redirected his efforts toward attaining submission from the Kediri successors.
-The invading tatar army stormed into their Javanese foes with the force of a tidal wave, aided by the support of Wijaya, Kertanegara’s son-in-law.
+The invading tartar army stormed into their Javanese foes with the force of a tidal wave, aided by the support of Wijaya, Kertanegara’s son-in-law.
 A fierce campaign brought about Kediri’s surrender and the death of Jayakatwang.
 But it did not bring power to the Mongols.
-Wijaya was a shrewd tactician who used the Mongol forces for his end.
+Wijaya was a shrewd tactician who used the Mongol forces for his own end.

 With his Mongol allies exhausted by the fighting, Wijaya struck with rapier-like swiftness.
 He turned on the Mongols and drove them away to China.
 The ensuing vacuum gave him the power, space and freedom to form the Majapahit Kingdom, with a reach that extended far beyond the archipelago.